 Take a food tour in Saigon

 Street food is a highlight of Vietnam, and Saigon is the street food capital of the country.
 Every night, thousands of informal eateries, serving hundreds of dishes, grace the city’s streets.
-The variety and choice is dizzying.
+The variety and choice are dizzying.
 But don’t worry, street food tours do all the hard work for you, and XO’s Foodie Tour is the original and best.
 As the neon lights of the city flicker on, we roll our guests out on the backs of our motorbikes, and head to the lesser-known districts, where all the best street snacks are found.
 From the classic to the unusual, our all-female staff will guide you through a culinary adventure of Vietnamese flavours, textures and colours.

 3: HIGHLAND HOMESTAY: